RocketChat/handbook/operations/marketing/pages-to-update.md

 # Product Profiles

-This is a list to keep RC info consistent around Internet, check and update periodically: logo, descriptions, screenshots, setup instructions, links not working anymore, other ...
+This is a list to keep info consistent around Internet, check and update periodically: logo, descriptions, screenshots, setup instructions, links not working anymore, other ...

 **Official listing, we have complete control to change and approve changes:**